maichongju/employee-management-system/Backend/README.md

 ## Setup

+Unzip `data.zip` into `data` folder.

+## Start

+There are three services in `docker-compose.yml`, where `mysql` database and `supertokens` must start in the docker.

+- `app`: backend app (Optional)
+- `mysql`: mysql database store all information (MUST START)
+- `supertokens`: authentication backend (MUST START)

+### Start backend app locally

 1. `npm install` to install dependencies
 2. Create a file named `.env` in the root directory of the project.
 Add the following line to the file: `DATABASE_URL="mysql://user:password@localhost:3306/db"`
+3. Execute `docker-compose -f "docker-compose.yml" up -d --build mysql supertoken`
-3. Execute `npx prisma generate`
+4. Execute `npx prisma generate`

-## Start

-- `npm run start` to start the server.
-- `npm run start-dev` to start the server in development mode.
+5. `npm start` to start the server in development mode.
 It use `nodemon` for instance restart.
+6. backend app can be access by `http://localhost:3000`

+### Start everything in docker

+1. Execute `docker-compose up -d`
+2. backend app can be access by `http://localhost:3000`

 ### Database

-If you are using Visual Studio Code, right click `docker-compose.yml` and select `Compose up` to start the server.
-If you are using terminal, run `docker-compose up` in the root directory.

-- Default username: `user`.
-Default password: `password`.
-- `db.sql` contains sample data.
-Load `db.sql` after your database is created.
-You can use any MySQL client to load the file.
+`db.sql` contain the database schema for backend app. `data.zip` contain the physical copy of the database.

 More information about database can be found in [here](docs/database.md).